cloudcreativity/ddd-modules/docs/guide/domain/entities.md

 }
 ```

-The `EntityInterface` defines that the implementing class is identifiable, and provides some helper methods for checking
+The entity interface defines that the implementing class is identifiable, and provides some helper methods for checking
 if two entities are the same - `is()` and `isNot()`.

 In some instances an entity may have a nullable identifier.
 For example, entities that can exist in the domain